-The book I published in October 2018 is called, There are few who talk about them.
-I will tell you about some of the people in the book.
+The book I published in October 2018 is called, There are few who talk about them/Det är få som talar om dem.

 This is a self portrait from 1991 by the late artist Lars Rading.

 I met Lars in Greece, 1980.
-We were both on scholarships, he as an artist, and I as a new writer.
+We were both on scholarships, he as an artist, and I as a writer.

 Lars became a public spokesperson.
 He was often interviewed, there were television programs made about him, and he painted, cried and painted, to keep him self from breaking down.

 At one point, as his health was declining, he said he was very tired of being the Positive HIV-positive, because that was often how he was portrayed; It is possible to live a good life and be creative even if you are HIV-positive, and so on.

-During the last months of his life, Lars planned for an auction of his art, together with his old partner Terje, so he could create an HIV-Culture Fund in his own name.
+During the last months of his life, Lars planned for a fundraising auction of his art, together with his old partner Terje, so he could create a Culture fund in his own name.

 I followed Lars for several years, off and on, just until he was leaving for Spain, where he and Börje were going for a holiday.
 The auction had just taken place, and had brought in much more money than expected.

 Lars was very worried about that journey.
-He was afraid something would happen, and called a number of friends the night before.
+He was afraid something would happen, and he called a number of friends the night before.
 He was by this time so weak that he had to sit down to brush his teeth, or to dry him self after a shower.
 But they left.

 During the flight Lars became very sick and had to be carried off the plane.
 Börje carried him in to the apartment and sat beside Lars and held him up so he could breathe.
 He propped him up with pillows.
 Lars was now actively dying as his lungs were filling up, but he did not understand it.
-He kept on talking about a friend of theirs that needed support of some sort.
+He kept on talking about a friend of theirs who needed their support .